Isaac-Fate/mathematical-analysis/_sources/Riemann-Stieltjes Integral/Existence of Riemann-Stieltjes Integrals.md

 :label: thm:76

 The Riemann integral $ \int_a^b f \; \mathrm{d} x $
-exits if one of the following conditions is satisfied.
+exists if one of the following conditions is satisfied.
 - ➀ $ f $ is continuous on $ [a, b] $.
 - ➁ $ f $ is of bounded variation on $ [a, b] $.